mateuszprzeczek/dishes/README.md

     "test": "react-scripts test",
     "eject": "react-scripts eject"
   },
-//Step 4:
+Step 4:
-/* Delete the node_modules folder and any 'lock' files such as yarn.lock or package-lock.json if present.*/
+Delete the node_modules folder and any 'lock' files such as yarn.lock or package-lock.json if present.

-//Step 5:
+Step 5:
 npm install

-//Step 6:
+Step 6:
 npm start

 # Getting Started with Create React App